Toys in the Attic (album): Reception and legacy

 After Toys in the Attic was released in April 1975, it eventually peaked at No. 11 on the US Billboard 200 chart, 63 positions higher than Get Your Wings.
 Released as a single, "Sweet Emotion" became a minor hit on the Billboard Hot 100 reaching No.36 in 1975, and "Walk This Way" reached No.10 on the Hot 100 in 1977.

 The album would gain renewed attention in 1986, 11 years after its release, when hip-hop group Run-DMC covered "Walk This Way" with Aerosmith.
-This helped revive the latter’s flagging career and helped propel rap rock to the mainstream.
+This helped revive the latter's flagging career and helped propel rap rock to the mainstream.

-Aerosmith refer to the album and its lyrics in the song "Legendary Child" recorded in 2011.
-The line "But we traded them toys for other joys" refers to the title of the album and their struggles with addiction.
-It may also be referring to the title track of the same name.
-The line "I took a chance at the high school dance never knowing wrong from right" references lyrics from "Walk This Way" and "Adam's Apple".

-British band Caravan's Cunning Stunts was to be titled Toys in the Attic, before Aerosmith beat them to it.